The Simplest Way to Pay International Contractors Without Risk

 If you use contractors a great deal, you may run into two issues with tax liability.
 The first is the need to report contractor payments to your tax authorities, regardless of where the contractor lives.

 The second is the tax or withholding obligations in the contractor’s country, which may have special rules regarding the payment of independent contractors.

 Another risk is the payment itself.
 For example, if your contractor requests an advance deposit for the work and then does not deliver as promised, you have little recourse internationally to recover those amounts.

 As you review your options and the various risks involved, it may become apparent that the simplest route is using Contractor Taxation’s payment and compliance platform.
-This service allows you to virtually eliminate most of the risks of international contractor payments, and to hire workers anywhere in the world.
+This allows you to eliminate the risks of international contractor payments, and hire workers anywhere in the world.